 Tom and Alicia arrived in Eight Five X-Ray.
 It was their second trip to Lake Placid with the group.
-Zack, a student pilot in the club, accompanied them to learn what $100 hamburger runs were all about.
+Zach, a student pilot in the club, accompanied them to learn what $100 hamburger runs were all about.

 On board Warrior 481, I was joined by The Bear and my good friend Ed.
 Ed was the club's newest private pilot, having passed his check ride just the day before.
 This was cause for me to reflect: I was celebrating my fifteenth anniversary as a certificated private pilot.

 Lee and Rob arrived in Lee's Colt.
 Lake Placid was the farthest straight line distance Lee had ever flown.

 Lori and Denny recently traded up to the Cherokee Six from their Archer II in part to facilitate travel with their "puppy".